unyt-org/uix/docs/manual/12 Style and Themes.md

 ## Themes

-Via the `UIX.Theme` namespace, global themes can be registered and activated.
+The `UIX.Theme` namespace, is used to register and activate global themes.
 Themes can be defined as dark or light mode themes.

-Per default, UIX automatically decides which mode (dark or light) to use, depending on the preferred OS mode.
+By default, UIX automatically decides which mode (dark or light) to use, depending on the preferred operating system mode.

 The default themes provided by UIX are `uix-light` and `uix-dark`.